sivers/sivers/README.md

 * <https://gitlab.com/sivers/sivers>
 * <https://codeberg.org/sivers/sivers>

-Those are only mirrors.
-I don't monitor those sites or take pull requests.
+**These are only mirrors.
+I don't monitor these sites or take pull requests.**

 tables.sql